status-im/infra-nimbus/ansible/roles/get-geth-api-urls/README.md

  - 'bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb'
  - 'cccccccccccccccccccccccccccccccc'
 ```
-And the more we have the less likely that we hit the Infura treshhold.
+And the more we have the less likely that we hit the Infura threshold.

 The Geth node Consul service is expected to have an `url` in metadata.